kolenaIO/kolena/docs/metrics/prompt-based-hallucination-metric.md

 Based on GPT-4's response, the inference in the first example pair is definitely hallucinating, and the one in the second pair is factually consistent.
-However, the inference in the last pair seems to be neutral or inconclusive, as the judge model predicted `yes` twice out of the five times it was prompted.
+However, the inference in the last pair seems to be neutral or inconclusive, as the judging model predicted `yes` twice out of the five times it was prompted.

 ## Limitations and Advantages

 1. **Cost** - There will be a cost associated with the metric computation unless you are using your own LLM.
-The cost varies depending on the number of tokens passed to the judge LLM.
+The cost varies depending on the number of tokens passed to the LLM judge.
 It can become expensive as you are paying per token used.

 2. **Privacy and Security** - To achieve desirable results, you need access to a sufficiently performant LLM.
-However, using GPT-4 or similar API models can become a privacy and security concern when datasets are meant to be kept private.
+However, using GPT-4 or similar models through an API can hold privacy and security concerns when datasets are meant to be kept private.

 While using LLMs to detect hallucinations has limitations, it also offers advantages:

 1. **Improved Accuracy** - LLM prompt-based evaluation is one of the state-of-the-art techniques being used for detecting hallucinations in LLMs.

-2. **Explainability** - By using a performant LLM as a judge model, it can provide explanations for flagging a response as a hallucination.
+2. **Explainability** - By using a performant LLM as a judging model, it can provide explanations for flagging a response as a hallucination.
 These explanations can help us understand the reasoning behind the hallucination detection of a given prompt.